lizbradley/PHETS/README.md

 brew install gnuplot --with-cairo
 ```
 If you're running into an error about compiling `find_landmarks.c`, see
-`documentation.pdf` for information about C compiler / library dependencies on
+the trouble shooting section of `documentation.pdf` for information
-macOS.
+about C compiler / library dependencies on macOS.